open-innovations/EValuator/README.md

   * `lookupMSOA.tsv` - every MSOA with its associated LAD
   * `lookupOA.tsv` - columns for OA, LSOA, MSOA, and LAD

+Next make a clone of our [geography-bits repo](https://github.com/odileeds/geography-bits/) so that we have boundaries for MSOAs and LADs.

 ### Local Authority District data